Beware the Grey Mare

 The Irish might call it a Ceilidh, the Americans call it a barn dance - we call it a 'Twmpath'.
 Either way, it's a lively party that can take place in barns, halls, pubs or even living rooms, to the soundtrack of traditional Welsh music.
 Anyone can take part, but if you fancy dusting off your dancing shoes, you'd better make them comfortable ones!

-You can find out where various events are taking place on Wales’ folk development organisation tracs website.
+You can find out where various events are taking place on tracs, Wales' folk development organisation's website.

 Run, run (Rudolph)